Information about this exciting field:

 Medical Assisting occupational courses will be completed in three (3) semesters.

-- Medical Assisting Degree Program Admission Information Fall 2014 Appalachian Campus
+- Medical Assisting Program Admission Information Spring 2016 Austell Campus

-- Medical Assisting Program Admission Information Spring 2015 Austell Campus
+- Medical Assisting Program Admission Information Fall 2016 Appalachian Campus

-- Medical Assisting Admission Points Spring 2015 Austell Campus
+- Medical Assisting Admission Points Fall 2016 Appalachian

 Students should contact a Health Sciences Advisor with questions about admission criteria or to schedule an advisement appointment.

 Program prerequisite courses are offered at multiple campuses and online.
-Medical Assisting occupational courses are offered at the Austell and Appalachian campuses.
+Medical Assisting occupational courses are offered at the Marietta and Appalachian campuses.

 Deborah Bryant, MS/ED, PSY, CMA (AAMA)